crespire/waldo/implementation.md

 ```

 I think using a session cookie is the way to go.
 I think having a user model but not persisting them to database might be helpful in managing the sessions.

+I think I'm going to start implementing the front end and will make the backend completely public to start.
+Maybe I will try to do some authentication after.